 The patina process begins after the entire piece has been assembled.
-Applying a patina is a way to give coloration to the bronze and begins by applying a sulfur onto the entire pieces.
+Applying a patina is a way to give coloration to the bronze and begins by applying sulfur onto the entire piece.
 This turns the entire sculpture black, which is then sanded down to reveal the bronze underneath.
-However, this leaves traces of black that emphasizes the texture.
+However, this leaves traces of black that emphasize the texture.
 Then the bronze is sprayed with a golden dye that gives the sculpture its bright gold color.
 The acrylic paint is applied to the sculpture which gives the sculpture its bright colors.
 Heat is applied while painting to open up the pours in the bronze allowing the color to stick to the bronze.
 Finally, several coats of lacquer are applied to protect the sculpture from UV rays and lock in the color and felt is applied to the base of the sculpture.

 Pricing and Buying an Original Nano Sculpture

-After seeing one of Nano’s sculptures its hard not to want one for your own collection.
+After seeing one of Nano’s sculptures it's hard not to want one for your own collection.
 There are many different sculptures available with a wide range of prices that will allow you to find a piece that fits your budget.
 Whether it is one of Nano’s “Nanimals” or one of his avant-garde contemporary sculptures there’s something for everyone’s collection.

 At Dolphin Galleries, you can try out an original Nano Lopez sculpture risk-free.
 With our return policy, you can purchase a sculpture, have it delivered to your house, and try it out in your collection for 7 days.
 IF you don’t like it send it back and try something else.
 This allows you to find that piece that fits your collection perfectly!